10/12 Frontierland 2p - 4pm OR Text 4 a visit 650-275-3011

 With the upcoming statewide election on June 2nd, 2026, we have a chance to recall the Pacifica School Board without incurring high fees*.

-*Costs may still be incurred, but less than cost of a special election.
+*Costs are estimated at $127,800 - $153,400.
 Additionally, the board is placing a 2nd Parcel Tax on the upcoming election ballot and costs may be defrayed from economy of scale.

 *The Pacifica School District alone chooses when to place the board recall on the ballot, and could decide to do so in March as a Special Election.
-If this is done, it could cost the district a ton of money, but it will be at the choice of the Pacifia School District to do so.
-A special election usually draws less voters, which could be advantageous to incumbents in a recall position, and for them, worth the expense.
+A special election usually draws less voters, which could be advantageous to incumbents in a recall position.

 The school board’s job is to ensure our district and schools are well-run and that the superintendent - their hire - is held accountable.
 When the district fails, the board is ultimately responsible.